waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Col 6: (6,2), (6,3)
   - Misc: (8,9), (7,10), (7,11), (9,16), (2,13)
   - NPCs: Cody (4,1)
-- Current Strategy: Use 'puzzle_analyst' agent to find the missing link.
+- Current Strategy: Use 'puzzle_analyst_v2' to find the missing link.
-- Tile Mechanics: Strength resets after falling through pits.
+- Note: Turn 29746 "confirmed" fake wall at (4,3) was a hallucination.

+# Strategy: Gym Leader Clair
+- Battle Strategy (Turn 29637):
+  1. Lead GNEISS (Lv45).
+Use EARTHQUAKE vs Dragonairs.
+  2. Vs Kingdra: Switch to Calcifer.
+Use SMOKESCREEN 3-4 times.
+  3. Switch to GNEISS.
+Use DEFENSE CURL then ROLLOUT.

 # Navigation Insights
-- 1F Partition: Row 11 is a solid wall from (2,11) to (9,11).
+- 1F Partition: Row 11 is a wall from (2,11) to (9,11).
-- 1F Access: Must use 2F detour to move between top and bottom halves of 1F.
-(Verified Turn 29706)
+- 1F Access: Must use 2F detour (Ladder at 7,9 to Ladder at 1,7) to move between halves.